Allergy Shots Treatment: The Disease-Modifying Immunotherapy Overview

 Dropout reality: Tkacz JP et al. (Curr Med Res Opin 2021;37[6]:957-965, DOI 10.1080/03007995.2021.1903848) found 23.9% of immunotherapy patients never returned for their first injection, and only 43.9% reached maintenance in a large commercial claims database (n=103,207).
 The access and adherence burden is real.

 Curex's At-Home Allergy Shot Kit (SCIT) at $129/month addresses both barriers directly: the personalized serum is sterile-compounded to USP <797> standards, prescribed and overseen by a board-certified allergist, and self-administered as one weekly subcutaneous shot at home.
-A prescribed epinephrine auto-injector is confirmed on-hand before the first injection, the first dose and every dose escalation are supervised live over Zoom, and gradual week-by-week escalation mirrors the same protocol used in clinics — making at-home maintenance possible for eligible patients without the 39-visit Year 1 clinic schedule.
+A prescribed epinephrine auto-injector is confirmed on-hand before the first injection, the first injection from each new vial or concentration is supervised live in the Virtual Shot Room, and gradual week-by-week escalation mirrors the same protocol used in clinics — making at-home maintenance possible for eligible patients without the 39-visit Year 1 clinic schedule.

 Ready to skip the surprise bills?